VU-DETAIL/vu-detail.github.io/research.md

 Our overall research focuses on developing high-performant, energy-efficient, and robust-and-reliable AI/ML systems, using a cross-layer full-stack approach spanning hardware, software, and algorithm.

 ## Robust/Resilient AI/ML Systems
 A "good" AI is not just about accuracy.
-It also needs to be robust/resilient against uncertainties, e.g., hardware faults/errors, adversarial input data, environmental variations, etc. How to develop resilient AI?
-How to balance the resilience vs. accuracy vs. efficiency?
-We can tackle this problem from hardware, algorithm, system, but often, we need to consider a cross-layer full-stack approach.
+It also needs to be robust/resilient against uncertainties, e.g., hardware faults/errors, adversarial input data, environmental variations, etc. Check this [survey](https://arxiv.org/pdf/2101.02559.pdf).

 ## Approximate Computing